-So here it is, the very last of the Saturday Spotlight interviews and very fitting it is too in light of my word of the year ‘inspired’ because this week’s guest represents an organisation, which is the absolute epitome of inspiration.
+So here it is, the last of the current run of Saturday Spotlight interviews and very fitting it is too in light of my word of the year ‘inspired’ because this week’s guest represents an organisation, which is the absolute epitome of inspiration.
 Please welcome to the Lady Janey sofa, Peter Johnson from National Star, Cheltenham.

 Since its early days in 1967 with just 8 students in Ullenwood Manor, Cheltenham based charity National Star has been working to enable young people with disabilities realise their potential for over 50 years.
 But National Star is much more than just a charity.
 There’s a whole range of services on offer to support people with disabilities and each and every service is bespoke tailored to meet the needs of the individuals the charity supports.

 The award winning Star Bistro and Starprint provide the opportunity for young people to gain valuable work experience in a real work place environments so that they can build the confidence and skills for future employment turning their ‘potential into reality.’
 National Star really values relationships with local businesses and the community actively encouraged to visit and make use of the facilities.
 The layout has the feel of a University campus, which helps in preparing young people with disabilities for adult life so they can live and work, independently and this is what National Star is all about; achieving dreams and harnessing potential.

 In addition, just like at University, alongside operating as an ‘outstanding’ Ofsted college offering full and part time educational residential and day courses, every single activity you can think of is covered from theatre to music to sport.
 Alongside impressive facilities such as the fitness suite and swimming pool, there’s also a range of conference facilities available for hire along with Stargolf, the Star Bistro, Starglamping and the Online Star Shop.